not indexed, quotes 1 2

 AC.
 "Once a photograph of the Earth, taken from the outside, ...

-1. is available ... a new idea as powerful as
+1. is available ... a new idea as powerful as any in history

 will let loose."